Windfall Gains Tax

 Neighbourhood Residential Zone Schedule 2 is not captured.

-The taxable value uplift is the difference in the capital improved value (CIV) of the land before and after the rezoning takes effect, less any deductions.
+The taxable value uplift is the difference in the capital improved value (CIV) of the land before and after the rezoning takes effect.
 The Valuer-General Victoria is responsible for determining the value of the land before and after a rezoning.

 Rate of windfall gains tax